 There are many different types of jobs in skilled trades, such as in manufacturing, technology, construction, healthcare, and they are generally categorized into three main areas:

-Welding requires precision, skills, and training and skilled certified welders are always in demand in a large number of diverse businesses and industry roles.
-They are as much a part of manufacturing jobs, as they are of construction jobs.
+Welding requires precision, skills, and training.
+And skilled certified welders are always in demand in a large number of diverse businesses and industry roles.
+They are as much a part of manufacturing jobs as they are of construction jobs.

+Another exciting career is as an electrical and automation technician.
+This involves working in electronics and electronic troubleshooting, manufacturing technologies, industrial automation, and process controls.
 The manufacturing industry relies heavily upon electrical and automation components to work efficiently.
-Skilled technicians who have certifications and hands-on experience provided by the best trade schools in these areas are employed by many industries and companies to carry on their trades effectively and efficiently.
+Therefore, skilled technicians who have certifications and hands-on experience provided by the best trade schools in these areas employ many industries and companies to carry on their trades effectively and efficiently.

-A lot of interesting work for a skilled technician lies in learning skills such as handling Hydraulic & Pneumatic Systems, AC/DC Motor Controls, Automation and Engineering Softwares like AutoCAD, SAP and Plex Modules, Interpreting Engineering Drawings, and Robotics and applying these skills to their jobs on a daily basis.
-This career choice is no less challenging than a regular college degree and definitely more lucrative as a career choice in the industry.
+These skills and certifications give industry expertise and knowledge, making graduates from these skilled trades programs a valuable asset to the industry.
+A lot of exciting work for a skilled technician lies in learning skills such as handling Hydraulic & Pneumatic Systems, AC/DC Motor Controls, Automation and Engineering Softwares like AutoCAD, SAP and Plex Modules, Interpreting Engineering Drawings, and Robotics and applying these skills to their jobs daily.
+This career choice is no less challenging than a regular college degree and more lucrative as a career choice in the industry.

 A good example is the job of a Construction Safety Officer.
 Their job ranges from assessing and tracking assets, tagging construction material like pipes and valves with identification tags for metals, and their warnings to implementing policies and regulations for effective safety maintenance.

 Pipefitters are trained in welding on complex piping systems in industrial and commercial settings.
-Plumbers usually work on low-pressure piping systems that carry potable water and sewage and find various employment opportunities in organizations that work on sewage draining systems and sanitization systems in residential, institutional, commercial, and industrial settings.
+Plumbers usually work on low-pressure piping systems that carry potable water and sewage and find employment opportunities in organizations that work on sewage draining systems and sanitization systems in residential, institutional, commercial, and industrial settings.

 Pipefitters typically work on piping systems that carry fuel, oil, chemicals, steam and involve fabricating, installing, assembling, repairing, and maintaining these piping systems.

 Many different states in the US offer lucrative and flexible job opportunities for professionals certified in plumbing jobs and pipefitting jobs.
 Getting a professional plumbing/pipefitter certification from a trade school is the best way of having a stable and meaningful career and is a worthy investment for the future.

-In the service sector, healthcare is an indispensable area where the need and demands for certified professionals are always present.
+Healthcare is an indispensable area in the service sector where the need and demands for certified professionals are always present and can be high paying skilled trade jobs.
 It is a very respectable profession with a variety of different job profiles.
 One such job is as a certified sterile and central processing technician.

-With the current covid scenario and fear of covid exposure, the need for sterile technicians has increased exponentially and is projected to continue on the rise and offers a great job prospect for interested candidates who want to make a difference and impact the world health scenario.
+With the current covid scenario and fear of covid exposure, the need for sterile technicians has increased exponentially and is projected to continue on the rise and offers a great job prospect for interested candidates who want to make a difference and impact world health scenario.